microblink/microblink-js/README.md

 				"chooseInputMethod": "Choose input method",
 				"generatingExchangeLink": "Generating exchange link...",
 				"exchangeLinkTitle": "Exchange link is",
-				"remoteCameraIsPending": "Remote camera is pending...",
+				"openLinkAtSmartphone": "Please open exchange link at the smartphone with OR reader", "remoteCameraIsPending": "Remote camera is pending...",
 				"remoteCameraIsOpen": "Remote camera is open...",
 				"imageIsUploading": "Image is uploading...",